-At the right side of the bulb, user can set an icon which is a lock .
-If the lock is closed , the layer is frozen.
+At the right side of the bulb, user can set an icon which is a lock is closed i, the layer is frozen.
 If a layer is frozen, GiD won't apply anything to the entities of that layer, and its entities will be drawn in light gray color.
 For instance, if user select some entities to be deleted, if they are into a frozen layer they won't be erased.